 Are you looking for a career change?
-Are you a recent graduate ready to enter the market?
-You should consider the health care industry.
-It’s ever-changing, ever-growing, and it’s never going away because people will always need health care!
+Or you a recent graduate ready to enter the market?
+You should consider the healthcare industry.
+It’s ever-changing, ever-growing, and it’s never going away because people will always need healthcare!
 If you like people, enjoy sales, are a self-starter, or all of the above, selling health insurance may be the job for you.

 You need to be a self-starter to succeed because it’s not a 9-to-5 office job.
 You’ll need to travel to visit your clients.
 Also, you’ll need to keep your own appointment calendar.
 It’s not cut-and-dry.
-Contracting with an agency like Senior Market Advisors will be a huge help to you.
+Step one to becoming a successful insurance agent is contracting with a great FMO like Senior Market Advisors.
+Our FMO will be a huge help to you.
 We’ll help you generate leads and provide you with tips for great sales and communication.

-Your earnings are based on your work efforts and the time you are able to commit.
+As a licensed insurance agent, your earnings are based on your work efforts and the time you are able to commit.
 Consequently, the harder you work, the more money you’ll make!
 If an agent attends eight client meetings in one week, it is likely that five of those meetings will turn into commission-earning sales.
 Agent salaries vary drastically because effort matters.
 It’s all commission-based.
-On a yearly basis, you can either earn $30,000 for minimal sales effort, or go above and beyond and earn $100,000.
+On a yearly basis, you can either earn $30 thousand for minimal sales effort, or go above and beyond and earn $100 thousand or more.

 Once you have your certification, visit our contracting page to contract with all available insurance carriers.
 First of all, you’ll earn the same commission no matter which carrier’s plan you sell.
 Also, contracting with all of them means that your clients will not face any bias.
 They will likely build loyalty to you, knowing that you are selling them the best policy for their health needs.